-'''

-client successfully recvd ack from server:

-ack_from_server_to_client

-'''

-If the experiment failed, you have some network or machine configuration problem which will also be a problem later when you try to use mpd.
-Even if the experiment succeeded, but the hostname printed by the server was localhost, then you will probably have problems later if you try to use mpd on n1 in conjunction with other hosts.
+client successfully recvd ack from server: ack_from_server_to_client the server was localhost, then you will probably have problems later if you try to use mpd on n1 in conjunction with other hosts.
 In either case, skip to the section "Debugging host/network configuration problems".